Contextuality in composite systems: the role of entanglement in the Kochen-Specker theorem: A Kochen--Specker noncontextual ontological model for unentangled n-qubit systems

 The model can be extended to include mixtures of product states, e.g.~$\sum_{i=1}^Nq_i[\chi^i]$, for product states $\ket{\chi^i}$ by simply defining the probability measure for such a mixture as the same mixture of probability measures, i.e.~$\sum_{i=1}^Nq_i\mu_{\chi^i}$.
 However, note that such an extension is \emph{preparation contextual}, in the sense that there is no fixed probability measure for a given separable density operator since different decompositions of the same density operator as a mixture of product states result in different probability measures.
 Indeed, there exists no preparation noncontextual extension to mixed states, as follows from the impossibility of a preparation noncontextual ontological model for single qubit mixed states \cite{Spekkens05}.

 An immediate consequence of the existence of this KS-noncontextual ontological model is that it allows us to obtain a tight statement on the relationship between entanglement and KS-contextuality in multiqubit systems.
 Namely, entanglement is necessary for any proof of the KS theorem, whether logical \cite{KS67, KS15} or statistical \cite{KCBS, KS18}.
-Theorem \ref{thm:prod} showed that multiqubit entangled measurements are necessary for logical proofs of the KS theorem.
+Theorem \ref{thm:main} showed that multiqubit entangled measurements are necessary for logical proofs of the KS theorem.
 Our construction of the KS-noncontextual ontological model implies that even for statistical proofs of the KS theorem on multiqubit systems, one requires entanglement, either in the state or in the measurements.
 A well-known instance of such a statistical proof is the violation of Bell inequalities by implementing local (hence, unentangled) measurements on an entangled multiqubit state.
-One could also imagine statistical proofs of the KS theorem where the state is a product state but the measurements are entangled, or those where both states and measurements are entangled, although we are not aware of such proofs in the literature.
+One can also construct statistical proofs of the KS theorem (where there exist KS-colourings of the measurements involved) in which the quantum state is a product state and there is entanglement in the measurements.
+For example, given a multiqubit entangled state that violates a Bell inequality, one can apply a global unitary to the state making it a product state and then apply the same unitary to all the measurements involved in the violation.
+This transformation preserves the probabilities, the orthogonality relations, and hence, the statistical proof, whilst inevitably making some of the measurements entangled.